Barbara Hammer: Feminist and lesbian works impact

 Through her controversial work, Hammer is considered as a pioneer of queer cinema.
 Her goal through her film work was to provoke discourse on the marginalized, more specifically, marginalized lesbians.
 She felt that making films that showed her personal experience around renaming herself as a lesbian would help start the conversation on lesbianism and get people to stop ignoring its existence.

 Illness, right to die activism, and death

 In 2006, Hammer was diagnosed with stage-three ovarian cancer.
 After twelve years of chemotherapy, she fought for the right of self-euthanasia.
 She referenced this in her works, such as her 2009 film A Horse Is Not a Metaphor, in which she expressed the ups and downs of a cancer patient.
 Through her experience, she became an advocate for the right to die movement and fought for the New York Medical Aid in Dying Act.

 On October 10, 2018, Hammer presented "The Art of Dying", a performative lecture at the Whitney Museum of Art.

 Hammer died from endometrioid ovarian cancer on March 16, 2019, at the age of 79.
 She had been receiving palliative hospice care at the time of her death.

+In culture

+In 2026, New York based filmmaker Brydie O’Connor premiered documentary Barbara Forever, which reveals work, thoughts and philosophy of Barbara Hammer.